BalashovAD/parsecpp/README.md

 #### Tag in lazy*
 The `Tag` type must be unique for any difference call of `lazyCached` function.
 For the case when you call `lazyCached` only once per line you can use default parameter(`AutoTag`).
-If you isn't sure, specialize `Tag` type manually.
+If you aren't sure, specialize `Tag` type manually.
 Be careful with func helpers that cover the auto tag parameter.
-For example the follow code won't work correctly
+For example the following code won't work correctly
 ```c++
 // Doesn't work properly
 template <typename Fn>